JaMo42/fmt/README.md

 The type may also be omitted, in this case:

-- if the unsigned flag is given it defaults to 'd'
+- if the unsigned flag is given it defaults to `d`

 - otherwise it defaults to the `fmt_default_type` string